-action.
-The touchstone is "reasonable anticipation" or "reasonably foreseeable."
-The standard is an objective one, "asking not whether the party in fact reasonably foresaw litigation, but whether a reasonable party in the same factual circumstances would have reasonably foreseen litigation."
-18
+The duty to preserve discoverable information is certainly triggered when a complaint is served.
+The duty to preserve, however, may arise earlier, if an organization is bringing the action or is the target of the action.
+The touchstone is "reasonable anticipation" or "reasonably foreseeable."20 The standard is an objective one, "asking not whether the party in fact reasonably foresaw litigation, but whether a reasonable party in the same factual circumstances would have reasonably foreseen litigation."21